rgabelarde/tp/docs/UserGuide.md

 **Q**: Where is the data from Bagel stored?<br>
 **A**: By default, a data folder will be created in the same folder as the `bagel.jar` file.
 After running the app for the first time, you can change the file path by editing `preferences.json` in the same folder directly.
+Since your data is stored locally in your hard disk, you will not have to worry about any data theft.

 **Q**: How do I transfer my data to another computer?<br>
 **A**: Install Bagel in the other computer and copy-and-paste the data folder into the same folder